 Clear debris in and around your unit

-Trim nearby trees, bushes and shrubs at least two feet away from your unit to ensure proper air circulation, ventilation, and operation.
-Clean any leaves, dirt or trash that may be trapped inside your unit’s grill.
+Trim nearby trees, bushes, and shrubs at least two feet away from your unit to ensure proper air circulation ventilation, and operation.
+In addition clean any leaves dirt or trash that may be trapped inside your unit’s grill.